cloudfoundry/uaa/RateLimitingExampleConfigs/RateLimiterConfig.md

 * withoutCallerID - ([optional but](#RequiredRS)) String - (see [Window Type](#WindowType))
 * pathSelectors - (required non-empty) List of String(s) - (see [Path Selector](#pathSelector))

-#### <a id="RequiredRS"></a> Note - There must be at least ONE Window Type in a Limiter Map!
+#### <a id="RequiredRS"></a> Note - There must be at least ONE [Window Type](#WindowType) in a Limiter Map!

 ## <a id="DocLOD"></a> Logging Option Definition

-This Document consists of a single field, e.g.:
+The 'loggingOption' field looks like:
 > loggingOption: AllCalls

-The 'loggingOption' field has three logging options:
+And has three logging options:
-1. OnlyLimited  (the default) - single line logs, only requests that are limited;
+1. OnlyLimited  (the default) - single line log entries, only requests that are limited;
 lines start with "Rate Limited path" and include the Limiting Compound Key.
-2. AllCalls - single line logs, all requests; lines start with "path" (see [Note](#AllCalls))
+2. AllCalls - single line log entries, all requests; lines start with "path" (see [Note](#AllCalls))
-3. AllCallsWithDetails - multi-line logs, all requests; first line starts with "********************************** RateLimiter w/ path" (see [Note](#WithDetails))
+3. AllCallsWithDetails - multi-line log entries, all requests; first line starts with "********************************** RateLimiter w/ path" (see [Note](#WithDetails))

 #### <a id="AllCalls"></a> Note - *AllCalls* includes the duration of the limiter overhead in nanoseconds: